-- 1. Turn each input element into a singleton, i.e. into a cluster of a single element. - 2.
-For each pair of clusters c1, c2 calculate their distance d(c1, c2). - 3.
-Merge the pair of clusters that have the smallest distance. - 4.
-Continue at step 2, until the termination criterion is satisfied.
+- 1 Turn each input element into a singleton, i.e., into a cluster of a single element. - 2 For each pair of clusters $c_1$ , $c_2$ calculate their distance $d(c_1, c_2)$ . - 3 Merge the pair of clusters that have the smallest distance. - 4 Continue at step 2, until the termination criterion is satisfied.
 The termination criterion most commonly used is thresholding of the value of the distance.

-It is worth noticing, though, that in our case, where the input space dimensions are large, the Euclidean distance is thought to be the best distance measure used [15].
-Still, this is not always the case, due to the nature of the individual features; consequently a selection of meaningful features needs to be performed, prior to calculating the distance [16].
+It is worth noticing, though, that in our case, where the input space dimensions are large, the Euclidean distance is thought to be the best distance measure used (Yager, 2000).
+Still, this is not always the case, owing to the nature of the individual features; consequently a selection of meaningful features needs to be performed, prior to calculating the distance (Wallace and Stamou, 2002).
 Moreover, one feature might be more important than others, while all of the features are useful, each one to its own degree.
 In this work we tackle weighting of features based on the following principles:

-- a) we expect elements of a given meaningful set to have random distances from one another according to most features, but we expect them to have small distances according to the features that relate them, - b) we select meaningful features based on the nature of the specific questions of the e-questionnaires.
-In particular, system experts perform an initial selection of meaningful questions, restricting the input space dimensions and - c) we further perform a second level filtering of the input data, based on the type of the input, leaving out answers - and thus questions - of arbitrary dimensions, such as free text input boxes of the e-questionnaires.
+- We expect elements of a given meaningful set to have random distances from one another according to most features, but we expect them to have small distances according to the features that relate them. - We select meaningful features based on the nature of the specific questions of the e-questionnaires.
+In particular, system experts perform an initial selection of meaningful questions, restricting the input space dimensions. - We further perform a second level filtering of the input data, based on the type of the input, leaving out answers and thus questions of arbitrary dimensions, such as free text input boxes of the e-questionnaires.
 Information collected from such answers fails out of the scope of clustering data and identifying user profiling information, being more useful for plain statistical approaches.

-More formally, let c_1 and c_2 be two clusters of elements.
-Let also r_i , $i \in N{E}$ be the metric that compares the i-th feature, and F the overall count of features (the dimension of the input space).
-A distance measure between the two clusters, when considering just the i-th feature, is given by:
+More formally, let $c_1$ and $c_2$ be two clusters of elements.
+Let also $r_i$ , $i \in N_F$ $r_i$ , be the metric that compares the ith feature, and F the overall count of features (the dimension of the input space).
+A distance measure between the two clusters, when considering just the ith feature, is given by:

-where e_i is the i-th feature of element e, |c| is the cardinality of cluster c and κ is a constant.
-The overall distance between c_1 and c_2 is calculated as:
+where $e_i$ is the ith feature of element e, |c| is the cardinality of cluster c and $\kappa$ is a constant.
+The overall distance between $c_1$ and $c_2$ is calculated as: